-Christie Ethridge Diez is a reporter for the Emmy-award winning morning show Morning Rush, anchor for 11Alive Weekend Mornings and creator of the weekly series Behind the Headline.
+Christie Ethridge Diez is a reporter for the Emmy-award winning morning show 11Alive Morning News, anchor for 11Alive Weekend Mornings and creator of the weekly series Behind the Headline.

 She was an integral part of the newscast awarded 2018’s EMMY for Best Morning Newscast for a 2-hour coverage of the impending hurricane, Hurricane Michael, in the Gulf of Mexico.
 Christie was the only live reporter on location in Panama City Beach during those two hours (5-7 a.m.) giving minute-by-minute updates on live evacuation orders, sirens, and rising waters for the only Category 5 hurricane to hit the Gulf.
 When the weather was too dangerous to broadcast, she was live-streaming from her phone and posting updates on social media, even as the roof of the hotel where she was sheltering started to rip off.
 The year before, she was at the center of another storm as the only live reporter to broadcast from Tybee Island as Hurricane Irma hit the Georgia coast.

 Christie was selected for the 11Alive Team in July 2017.
 During the past several years she has distinguished herself as a multi-skilled journalist, who finds, writes, shoots, and edits all her own stories.
 As a contributing member of the Morning Rush team, she reports live Monday-Wednesday either in-studio or out in the field.
 Each Thursday she leaves a story for the weekly series she created called Behind the Headline, which takes a deeper look at a top headline the station has covered.

 On the weekends, Christie remains focused on providing relevant up-to-date information as anchor for 11Alive Weekend Mornings.
 When another member of the Morning Rush team is out, you’ll see Christie filling in on the anchor desk.
 No time for rest for Christie and that’s how she likes it.